tomvanbraeckel/yamcs.github.com/docs/server/Excel_Specification.md

 </table>

 ### Containers Sheet
 This sheet must be named "Containers", and the columns described must not be reordered.
-The sheet contains packets information, including their measurements.
+The sheet contains description of the content of the container (packet).
+As per XTCE, a container is a structure describing a binary chunk of data composed of multiple entries.

+A container can inherit from other container - meaning that it takes all entries from the parent and it adds some more.
+It can have two types of entries:
+- parameters
+- other containers (this is called aggregation)

 General conventions:

 * first line with a new 'container name' starts a new packet
 * second line after a new 'container name' should contain the first measurement
 * empty lines are only allowed between two packets

+Comment lines starting with “#” on the first column can appear everywhere and are ignored.

 <table class="inline">
 	<tr>